 Tunic Release Date

 As of now, the only concrete evidence we have is a very vague 2019 release window.
 However, given the fact that the game has been under development since 2015, it’s likely close to completion.
-With the first quarter of 2019 already packed with stiff competition for games being released, Xbox would be better off giving Tunic its own space, releasing the game in April-June of this year.
+With the first quarter of 2019 already packed with stiff competition for games being released, Xbox would be better off giving Tunic its own space, releasing the game in June-July of this year.

 One aspect of Tunic that fans have been scratching their heads to decipher is its story.
 With the game having seemingly no dialogue and all the in-game text being written in an ancient language, it seems like Tunic will rely heavily on physical cues and shifts in its environments in order to tell its story.